Vbrawl/VBOS-Core/README.md

 # State
-We currently have the bootloader and a really basic kernel that, with the help of some custom drivers, is able to print stuff to the screen.
+We currently have support for interrupts.

+We still need to implement them though.

+We only implemented Division-By-Zero and Debug interrupts for now.